-Targeted therapy in elderly patients with Alzheimer's disease: a literature review
+Targeted therapy in older adults with Alzheimer disease: a review

 -